 Mental illness at the Movies

 Below is a list of movies that, in one way or another, are about mental illness.
 Some fiction, some non-fiction, some for a Friday night’s entertainment.
 There are a variety of movies about the many types of mental disorders, some of which we highly recommend.
 Below are 24 links and a short introduction for the movies list.
 Some helped me understand my son’s world a little better.
 Some were encouraging, some made me laugh, a couple were kinda scary.
 Watching other people deal with their loved one can be helpful.
 If you’re a movie person, there’s something here for you.
-If you know of a movie that fits on our list, send us an email.
-(Many of these are rated MA)
+If you know of a movie that fits our list, send us an email.
+(Many of these are rated MA for mature audiences)

 A man who becomes obsessed with the 23 enigma once he reads about it in a strange book that seemingly mirrors his own life.